Advertiser Disclosure

 • Training Requirements: One to three years of on-the-job training (as sales agents), plus self-study and experience

-Real estate sales is one of the few remaining industries that offers true six-figure earning potential for an entry-level worker with nothing more than a high school diploma and a state broker’s license.
+Real estate sales is one of the few remaining industries offering true six-figure earning potential for an entry-level worker with only a high school diploma and a state broker’s license.
 It’s not at all surprising, then, that real estate is an incredibly popular career choice.
-A career survey from Aceable Agent finds that 18% of all workers would consider working in real estate and 85% of real estate agents were satisfied in their careers.
+A career survey from Aceable Agent finds that 18% of all workers would consider working in real estate, and 85% of real estate agents were satisfied with their careers.

 But there’s a catch.
 Successful real estate agents and brokers need to be extremely good at selling.
 If the thought of “always being on” gives you chills, this isn’t the career for you.